 Once you have the tortillas and the cheese, quesadillas can be stuffed with pretty much anything.
 Whatever ingredients you choose for the filling, we do recommend cooking them first.
 This recipe calls for BBQ Chicken, but feel free to sub the chicken out with whatever you have on hand or use a vegetarian option.

 For us, the quesadilla filling just wouldn’t be complete without a hearty dose of rice.
-Luckily, Carolina® Ready To Heat Jasmine Rice pouches can be cooked in only 90 seconds!
+Luckily, instead of having to cook white rice over the stove, Carolina® Ready To Heat Jasmine Rice pouches can be cooked in only 90 seconds!
 Your time-crunch won’t be a problem when making this Mexican inspired recipe – the perfect afterschool snack for your kids.
 If you’re taking them on-the-go, don’t forget to pack a bit of salsa or guacamole for dipping.

 Quesadillas are usually served topped with guacamole or Pico de Gallo.
 If you’re making this recipe as an appetizer or a Mexican family dinner, why don’t you test your skills out in the kitchen and make a pico de gallo salsa or some guacamole yourself.